Ne0n09/cloudflared-remotefalcon/README.md

 ## Remote Falcon Installation
 Make a directory for Remote Falcon, download the configuration script, make it executable and run it!

-1. Make a directory to host the Remote Falcon files in your current directory

-- Verify your current directory with ```pwd```
+1. Make a directory to host the Remote Falcon files in your current directory.
+Your current directory can be verified with ```pwd```

    ```mkdir remotefalcon && cd remotefalcon```